grymoire7/infection/DESIGN.md

 The game is played in a browser.
 The user interface includes:

-- A main menu with options to start a new game, view instructions, and adjust settings.
+- A main menu with options:
+    - About
+    - Tutorial
+    - Splash
+    - Settings
+    - Start Game
+    - High Scores (future)
 - A game board that displays the grid, dots, and player turns.
 - A sidebar or overlay that shows the current player's turn, scores, and game status.
 - A settings menu to adjust game options such as board size and design.
-- A game over screen that announces the winner and offers options to restart or return to the main menu.
+- Level over and game over scenes that announce the winner and offers options.
-- Sound effects and background music to enhance the gaming experience.
+- Sound effects and possibly background music to enhance the gaming experience.
 - Responsive design to ensure the game is playable on various screen sizes and devices.
 - Accessibility features such as keyboard controls and screen reader support.
+- See more in the "Game plan" section below.

 ## Difficulty levels